ipod825/vim-netranger/README.md

 2. Press `'` to open the bookmark UI again.
 You'll see that previous entered character appears there.
 Press the correct character to navigate to the directory you want to go.
 3. Press `em` to edit the bookmark with vim.
 On saving (e.g. `:x`)the file, your bookmarks will be updated automatically.
 4. Note that you can use `:q` to quit the bookmark ui to abort the aforementioned operation.

+### Rifle
+1. Rifle is a config file ranger used to open files with external program. vim-netranger mimics its syntax and behavior.
+2. If you don't have a `rifle.config` file in `g:NETRRootDir` (default to `$HOME/.netranger/`), vim-netranger will copy a default one to that directory.
+You can simply modify the default `rifle.config` to serve your need.

 ### Sort